 When comparing Try Git: Code School vs Hackr.io, the Slant community recommends Try Git: Code School for most people.
-In the question“What is the best resource to learn git?”
-Try Git: Code School is ranked 2nd while Hackr.io is ranked 8th.
+In the question“What are the best resources to learn git?”
+Try Git: Code School is ranked 2nd while Hackr.io is ranked 10th.

 Ranked in these QuestionsQuestion Ranking